 This Statement of Investment Policies and Procedures (the "SIP&P") has been set for the Pension Fund (the "Fund") of the Canadian Union of Public Employees Employees' Pension Plan (the "Plan").
-Effective October 1st, 2021, this SIP&P replaces the one that was adopted previously by the Trustees of the Plan (the "Administrator").
+Effective October 1st, 2022, this SIP&P replaces the one that was adopted previously by the Joint Board of Trustees of the Plan (the "Administrator" or the "JBT").